QuinAsura/Rushanime/README.md

-VLAD
+RushAnime
 ====

-A sub part of VLAD uses only Rushanime to scrape for links made especially for linux users.
+A sub part of VLAD uses only Rushanime to scrape for links made only especially for linux users.

 ## DESCRIPTION
 It offeres a lot more flexibility for tweaking.